HomeResource Hub

 $108K - $142K

-How to get into it: To get into nursing, most people start by completing an accredited nursing program, such as an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
-After graduation, you must pass the NCLEX-RN exam to become a licensed RN.
+How to get into it: Complete an accredited nursing program, such as an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
+The NCLEX-RN exam is required to become a licensed RN.
 For entry-level roles like LPN, you can complete a shorter diploma or certificate program and pass the NCLEX-PN exam.
-From there, you can gain experience, specialize in a field, or pursue advanced degrees to grow your career.

 Get started with these courses and programs: